nathanvdv/URLfinder/README.md

 In the first part "Load Parquet Files into DataFrames," the directory is first set to ExtractedFiles, after which all parquet files are placed in a dictionary.
 To check how these dataframes currently appear, each dataframe is iterated over to show information (df.info) and print the first few rows (df.head).

 In the second step, named "Filtered Dataframe," the dataframes are filtered based on the specific needs of the user.
 We start with the "denomination" dataframe.
 Here, the choice is made to filter only the companies that specify at least a Dutch-language name (Language == 2).
 We then split the "TypeOfDenomination" into "Officialname," "Abbreviation", and "TradeName".
 These designations correspond to when TypeOfDenomination takes on the values 1, 2, or 3.
 Next, we do the same in the "address" dataframe for Dutch zip codes, municipalities, street names, and house numbers.
 Finally, the emails, phone numbers, and URLs in the "contact" dataframe are renamed.
 In the final lines of code, the filtered dataframes are combined.
+Lastly, we add the NACE codes for further analysis, we rename them in the dataframe as "ActivityNACE".
 This combined dataframe is then merged using the primary key "EntityNumber," as this is the only column present in each dataframe, and is unique for every company.
 Finally, "EntityNumber" is set as the index and displayed to the user so they can verify whether the dataframes have been correctly combined.

 In "Filtering" we filter out the rows where no CountryNL is found.
 In "Filtering on URL" we create a parquet file only containing rows that contain a URL.
 We safe this dataframe with URLs to potentially use as a training set for our Machine Learning model later on.
 To be sure we have one entry per company, we lastly delete all duplicates by keeping the first row of each EntityNumber.